emmajanedrews/base-template/_posts/2017-10-23-do-you-know-how-stress-is-impacting-your-life-and-business.md

 {% include youtube.html %}

-Today I want to discuss some strategies which can be used to manage against the stress caused by changes happening in the market and around us every single day.
+Today I want to discuss some strategies which can be used to manage the stress caused by changes happening in the market and around us every single day.

 **This kind of rapid change creates an overarching stress which can affect us in ways we don’t even realize.** Stress impacts everything we do each day.
 If you don’t acknowledge it up front, a lot of issues can arise.
 So, to address all of the stressful and rapid changes that occur around us all the time, we must work to change ourselves.